TheMrityunjayPathak/TheMrityunjayPathak/README.md

 ➔ Objective
 - To analyze supermarket sales data, identifying key factors for improving profitability and operational efficiency.

-➔ Some Key Findings
+➔ 𝗦𝗼𝗺𝗲 𝗞𝗲𝘆 𝗙𝗶𝗻𝗱𝗶𝗻𝗴𝘀
-- Analyzed purchasing pattern of 9000+ customers of supermarket.
+- Analyzed purchasing pattern of 9000+ customers of Supermarket.
-- More than 15% of the products sold were snacks.
+- More than 15% of the products sold were Snacks.
-  - Shows that snacks are quick, easy choice and are big source of revenue.
+  - Shows that Snacks are a convenient choice and a big source of revenue.
-- More than 32% of the sales were occurred in west region of the supermarket.
+- More than 32% of the sales were occurred in West region of Supermarket.
-  - Suggesting that west region is a strong performing area from others.
+  - Suggests that West region is a strong performing area as compared to others.
-- Health and Soft drinks are the most profitable category in beverages.
+- Health and Soft drinks are the most profitable category in Beverages.
-  - Showing that both healthy and fun drinks option sells well.
+  - Shows that both type of drinks option sells well.
 - November was the most profitable month contributing about 15% of the total annual profits.
-  - Making it a great time for running promotions and special offers.
+  - Makes it an ideal time for running promotions and special offers.

 Link&nbsp;&nbsp;:&nbsp;&nbsp;[GitHub](https://github.com/TheMrityunjayPathak/Supermarket-Sales-Analysis)&nbsp;&nbsp;|&nbsp;&nbsp;[Notebook](https://www.kaggle.com/code/themrityunjaypathak/supermarket-sales-analysis)